oblac/jodd-site/doc/madvoc/4+results.md

 Since action objects are created on each request, you are safe to use result object between the actions.
 In the first action we just define result value `ok`.
-However, pay attention to second action.
+However, pay attention to the second action.
-It uses this instance (or any other action class) and allows you to actually define target method by invoking it!
+It uses `this` instance (or any other action class) and allows you to actually define target method by invoking it!
 Of course, the real method is not being called; you are playing here with proxified instances.
 Underneath we are using [*Methref*](../methref.html)